TL;DR

 Unlimited throwaway addresses.
 No caps on how many you create.
 NukeMail lets you generate as many addresses as you need with no registration or payment.

-10 aliases on the free tier.
-Enough for essential accounts but you will run out if you use it for everything.
-Premium is $4/month or $30/year for unlimited.
-Proton Unlimited subscribers get SimpleLogin premium included, which adds value if you already use ProtonMail.
+You get 10 aliases on the free tier.
+That's enough for essential accounts but you'll run out if you use it for everything.
+Premium costs $4/month or $30/year for unlimited.
+Proton Unlimited subscribers get SimpleLogin premium included.
+It adds value if you already use ProtonMail.

 Alias Longevity